TawadrosGamal/CLI-Task-Manager-/README.md

 # CLI-Task-Manager-
-CLI Task Manager made with C#
+CLI Task Manager made with C# and a GUI version

 the CLI only has 3 commands